High School Marine Science Symposium

 CAN I SPONSOR THE EVENT?

 If you or your organization is interested in providing scholarship funds for students from low-income school districts to be able to attend, it can do so at the $100, $250, $500, $1,000 or higher level.
-Please contact Emily Duwan, Massachusetts Marine Educators President-elect, at [email protected] to learn more about sponsorships.
+Please contact Emily Duwan, Massachusetts Marine Educators President at [email protected] to learn more about sponsorships.
 Sponsors will receive special mention in our program as well as at the events, and donors at the $500 level or higher will also receive special mention on event signage.